-- Longford Wetland Wilderness (general proposal led by Longford County Council and other stakeholders.
+- General consultation with range of stakeholders at annual Bord na Móna Biodiversity Action Plan review days 2010-2018. - Longford Wetland Wilderness (general proposal led by Longford County Council and other stakeholders.
 This has had several iterations.
 See Lough Ree and Mid Shannon, Spirit Level 2017.
 A feasibility study for Longford County Council). - Lauder, A. & O'Toole L. (2017).
 Concept development for a landscape-scale Wetland Wilderness Park in the Mid Shannon Region.
 A report funded by the Heritage Council's Heritage Grant Scheme. - Foss, P.J., Crushell, P. & Gallagher, M.C.
 (2017).
 Counties Longford & Roscommon Wetland Study.
-Report prepared for Longford and Roscommon County Councils. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWs etc). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Proposed Mid-Shannon Wilderness Park Greenway development at Derryshannoge (Longford County Council). - General consultation with range of stakeholders at annual Bord na Mona Biodiversity Action Plan review days 2010-2018. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht).
+Report prepared for Longford and Roscommon County Councils. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWs etc). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Proposed Mid-Shannon Wilderness Park Greenway development at Derryshannoge (Longford County Council). - General consultation with range of stakeholders at annual Bord na Mona Biodiversity Action Plan review days 2010-2018. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Bird surveys and monitoring carried out by Birdwatch Ireland for Bord na Móna.

-To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Derryshannoge Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will be sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Derryshannoge Bog.
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Derryshannoge Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) have been contacted.
+Any identified local interest groups have been sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Derryshannoge Bog or the programme in general (see Appendix XI).